Roger I. Glass

-Roger I. Glass is an American physician-scientist who serves as the Director of the John E. Fogarty International Center.
+Roger I. Glass is an American physician-scientist who served as the Director of the John E. Fogarty International Center.

 Education and early career

 Glass graduated from Harvard College in 1967, received a Fulbright Fellowship to study at the University of Buenos Aires in 1967, and received his M.D. from Harvard Medical School and his M.P.H. from the Harvard School of Public Health in 1972.
 He interned from 1972 to 1973 at Cambridge Hospital.
 He completed a residency in internal medicine at Mount Sinai Hospital from 1974 to 1976.
 At Sinai, Glass was also an instructor in the department of medicine and an epidemiology fellow with Thomas C. Chalmers.
 Glass joined the Centers for Disease Control and Prevention in 1977 as a medical officer with Philip J. Landrigan assigned to the Environmental Hazards Branch.
-He was a Scientist at the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b) from 1979-1983 and returned to Sweden where he received his doctorate from the University of Gothenburg.
+He was a Scientist at the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b) from 1979 to 1983 and returned to Sweden where he received his doctorate from the University of Gothenburg.
 His doctoral advisor was Jan Holmgren.
 His dissertation was titled Epidemiologic studies of cholera in rural Bangladesh.

 Career

 From 1977 to 2006, Glass served as a medical director in the United States Public Health Service Commissioned Corps.
 In 1984, he joined the National Institutes of Health Laboratory of Infectious Diseases as a medical officer with Albert Kapikian on the molecular biology of rotavirus.
 In 1986, Glass returned to the CDC to become Chief of the Viral Gastroenteritis Unit at the National Center for Infectious Diseases.
 He was a clinical associate professor in the department of pediatrics at Emory University School of Medicine with André Nahmias.
-Glass was named Director of the Fogarty International Center and Associate Director for International Research by NIH Director Elias A. Zerhouni on March 31, 2006.
+Glass was named Director of the Fogarty International Center and associate director for International Research by NIH Director Elias A. Zerhouni on March 31, 2006, and stepped down on January 14, 2023.